prasadrenukdas/wawa-jr/README.md

 The example app also has the recommended default dependencies with examples of how to use them.

-You can build off of the example app, but you will probably remove the existing source home/user directories and modify the App component a bit.
-You can use the `master` branch as a better baseline.
+You can build off of the example app, but it's recommended to build off of the `master` branch app instead since it requires fewer modifications.
+Most of the example app functionality won't apply to what you are building, but it should be a good reference.

 ## Installation
 Requirements: